Nicos Poulantzas: Legacy

 Poulantzas provides a nuanced analysis of class structure in an era when the internationalisation of production systems (today "globalisation") was shifting power from labour to capitalist classes.
 In many areas, he foresaw the current debate on the critical Marxian language of class, bourgeoisie, and hegemony finds little echo in contemporary political science, where its positivism requires researchers to focus on putative measurable and objective entities.
-However, by placing class analysis at the center of political analysis, Poulantzas reminds us that theorists are political agents themselves and that accounts of the political world are suffused with the ambient ideology that they suppose themselves to bracket.

-The official think-tank of SYRIZA, a left-wing Greek political party, is called Nicos Poulantzas Institute.
+The official think-tank of SYRIZA, a left-wing Greek political party, is called the Nicos Poulantzas Institute.